Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Answer: Day breaks and night falls.

-A poetic riddle encouraging metaphorical thinking about commonplace concepts.
-Useful for creative teams.
+A poetic riddle that invites metaphorical thinking about everyday ideas.
+Helpful for creative groups.

 10. The Boat of Singles (Linguistic Sleight of Hand)